HAHerrmann/CBM_Matlab/README.md

 - A Flux Variability Analysis (FVA)
 - Flux Sampling (CHRR)

-The example using a published model of Arabidopsis leaf metabolism.
+The examples use a published model of Arabidopsis leaf metabolism.

 The model was originally published by [Arnold and Nikoloski](https://pubmed.ncbi.nlm.nih.gov/24808102/) and ammended by [us](https://www.nature.com/articles/s41540-019-0109-0).